 Peter’s work in industry started in research labs.
 But has also involved scale up through the SemiTech, Pilot Plant and onto world-scale production plants.
 Spells as technical manager on these plants and working with customers to develop better paints, coatings and adhesive, means that Peter has a wide appreciation of most technical aspects and legislation relating to the operation of the chemical industry.

 Chemical Associates grew by helping companies based around the world develop new and innovative formulations and to improve their chemical processes.
 We were asked to develop new grades of PVC and comment on the technical and commercial viability of older plants.
 We established a team to identify chemical uses of renewable electricity.
-Our surface chemical expertise has been put to good use in the development of laundry, cleaning and personal care products.
+Our surface chemical expertise has been put to good use in the development of laundry, cleaning and personal care products and most recently sea salt.

 We have acted as an Expert Witness in a number of arbitration disputes, involving technology with which we are familiar.
 One involved the in-situe polymerisation of industrial flooring, the formulation of an aqueous based adhesive using an acrylic latex and the processing of polyolefin compounds for use in electric cable coatings.